sftcd/tinfoil/README.md

 ### [draft-green-tls-static-dh-in-tls13-01](https://tools.ietf.org/html/draft-green-tls-static-dh-in-tls13-01)

-This is one of the current proposals for breaking TLS.
+This is the current (July 2017) proposal for breaking TLS.
 It fails in the following ways:

 - The [TLS working group charter](https://tools.ietf.org/wg/tls/charters)
-dated 2017-03-30 calls for improving the security of TLS, and this proposal involves leaking private key material and hence falls outside the charter.
+dated 2017-03-30 calls for improving the security of TLS, and this proposal involves leaking private key material and hence clearly falls outside the charter.

-- This draft is targeted as being an IETF standards track document but is a wiretapping scheme that meets the definition in [RFC2804](https://tools.ietf.org/html/rfc2804) and therefore cannot be a standards-track work item in the IETF.
+- This draft is targeted as being an IETF standards track document but is a wiretapping scheme (or enables wiretapping) that meets the definition in [RFC2804](https://tools.ietf.org/html/rfc2804) and therefore cannot be a standards-track work item in the IETF.

-- Some have argued that even if this cannot be an
+- Some may argue that even if this cannot be an
-IETF standards track specification, it should still be developed in the IETF.
-That also goes against RFC2804, which calls for documentation and not development, of deployed wiretapping schemes.
+IETF standards track specification, it should still be further developed by the IETF.
+IMO, that also goes against RFC2804, which calls for documentation, and not development, of deployed wiretapping schemes.
 Documenting the wiretapping schemes that exist is a good thing.
 Developing new ones is a bad thing, for all the